forcedotcom/DeskMobileSDK-iOS/README.md

 `[DKSession newTopicsViewController]`

 ## Presenting Contact Us options
-The `DeskKitExample` app also demonstrates one way to present a “Contact Us” action sheet.
-The `DKContactUsAlertController` is an action sheet in which your users can choose whether to email you or call you by phone, depending on which settings you have enabled below.
+The `DeskKitExample` app also demonstrates one way to present a “Contact Us” action sheet. `DSSession` has a class method to create a pre-configured `UIAlertController` that allows a user to choose whether to email you or call you by phone, depending on which settings you have enabled below.
 This controller can be instantiated like so:

 ```
 [DKSession newContactUsAlertControllerWithCallHandler:^(UIAlertAction *callAction) {